francopasut/academic/content/en/post/vim-global-command/index.md

 	jkl
 	mno

-If you want to delete the line containing the  "a" letter you can use the following command
+If you want to delete the line containing the  "a" letter,  you can use the following command
 `:g/a/d` in which: